The moon is rising past the cedar,

 How fresh now taste the mint and water,

-how bright shines the iris after rain.
+how bright is the iris after rain.

 Starting from a point of ignorance, i’m using a wikipedia article, which is cursory and- encouragingly- already overtaken by several films from the last few years.
 This list includes films sympathetic to the Palestinians from other countries, as well as Israel.
 Unsurprisingly, many included here depict life under and resistance to the ongoing massacres, occupation, ethnic cleansing and what is effectively an apartheid system, as Jimmy Carter, among others, has recognised.
 The list title quote comes from the Israeli leader Golda Meir, referring to the Palestinians, and a rarely seen film, from 1974 by Mustafa Abu Ali (can be viewed below).